hauke96/the-green-spot/content/posts/tegelbergsteig-2022/index.en.md

 ## Equipment

 For the ascend (as described above, the first 500m of the Gelbe-Wand-Steig) you only need sturdy footwear, as it is simply a demanding hiking trail.
-From the actual start of via ferrata section of the Gelbe-Wand-Steig to the start of the Tegelbergsteig, you don't necessarily need via ferrata equipment, but I still recommend it.
+You don't necessarily need via ferrata equipment from the actual start of the via ferrata section of the Gelbe-Wand-Steig to the start of the Tegelbergsteig, but I still recommend it.

 A via ferrata set is a must on the Tegelbergsteig!